Reading time minutes

 • How do users interact with the data?

-Consideration of these principles enabled important workflow design decisions to be made.
-"However, no matter how hard you try, you will never think of everything before go-live," said Dr. Stephen Cone, Chief Clinical Information Officer and consultant anaesthetist at UCLH.
-"In addition to the other benefits that OnBase brings, it also allows us to quickly add document-based workflows to the system as they arise," Dr. Cone added.
+“However, no matter how hard you try, you will never think of everything before go-live,” said Dr. Stephen Cone, chief clinical Information officer and consultant anesthetist at UCLH.
+“In addition to the other benefits that OnBase brings, it also allows us to quickly add document-based workflows to the system as they arise.”

-So effective is this integration that the EPR team believes that the vast majority of hospital staff do not realise that they are using OnBase.
-Rather, they believe that scanned images of documents are simply part of the EPR.
-The user experience had to be seamless and simplicity was key.
+The integration is so effective that the EPR team believes the vast majority of hospital staff don’t realize they are using OnBase.
+Instead, they think scanned images of documents are simply part of the EPR.
+The user experience had to be seamless, and simplicity was key.

-Patients and staff alike have felt the system's benefits.
-Patients attending clinic visits have noticed that doctors now never seem to be missing important information.
-"Gastroenterology loves the integrated EPR.
-So does dermatology," said Dr. Cone.
-"We use images as a key part of our wound management service, and OnBase allows us to quickly capture these images and make them accessible to clinicians via the EPR.
-Patients are also able to submit, using their phone camera at home, images of the state of a wound so we can monitor progress and healing without the patient needing to travel to the hospital."
+“Gastroenterology loves the integrated EPR.
+So does dermatology,” Dr. Cone said.
+“We use images as a key part of our wound management service, and OnBase allows us to quickly capture these images and make them accessible to clinicians via the EPR.
+Patients are also able to submit, using their phone camera at home, images of the state of a wound so we can monitor progress and healing without the patient needing to travel to the hospital.”

-Another key benefit OnBase offers is its role in business continuity planning.
+Business continuity: Another key benefit OnBase offers is its role in business continuity planning.
 Every department has paper-based systems in place that can quickly enable normal activities to continue in the event of an EPR system failure.
-Recovering from such incidents can be time consuming if large-scale data entry is required.
+Recovering from such incidents can be time-consuming if large-scale data entry is required.
 OnBase makes that unnecessary.